tuhinpal/Git-Site/README.md

 4 .
 Goto Github Pages Section in Settings and Enable it.<br><br>
 #### That's It !!!!<br><br>

-**It is  Using Github's API, So Whenever You Change Your Github Profile Pic / Bio Etc. The Same Will Updated on Your Website Also, Your valuable Time will Saved.**<br><br>
+**This is  using Github's API, So whenever you change your Github Profile Pic / Bio etc. The same will updated on your website also, your valuable time will saved.**<br><br>

 **This is my Website :**<br>
 https://jeet-private.github.io/